 If you have tried to install Windows 10 on an older setup that runs on AMD 740G chipset (which integrates ATI Radeon 2100 graphic chip), you might have run into the issue that Windows 10 is unable to locate proper drivers for this hardware; which makes them use their generic graphics adapter driver that is only able to run 1024×768 on this chip and not a pixel more.

 Search no more, there are working drivers for this (both x64 and x86), but they are hard to find (well, if you are reading this, you already found them, but I went through quite some trouble).

-For future reference I am saving them here since I have a full office of PCs running on this chipset that I am slowly migrating to fresh install of Windows 10, because well… after running a Windows 7 instances for almost a decade, it’s time. :D
+For future reference, I am saving them here since I have a full office of PCs running on this chipset that I am slowly migrating to a fresh install of Windows 10, because well… after running a Windows 7 instances for almost a decade, it’s time. :D

 If this have helped you, please note in the comments which motherboard have you used with these drivers so others can find this easily as well:

 Download drivers here: Radeon 2100 on AMD 740G chipset (Windows 10 both 32b and 64b).zip